 The genocide against the Tutsi in Rwanda finally ended in July 1994, when the RPF regained control of the country.
 In just 100 days, an estimated 800,000 to one million people were killed.
 In the genocide’s aftermath, many steps have been taken to pursue recovery and reconciliation.
 However, the scale and severity of the genocide places many obstacles on such paths.

-In Canada, members of the Rwandan-Canadian community have come together to offer solidarity support for genocide survivors and their families and to commemorate the genocide.
+In Canada, members of the Rwandan‐Canadian community have come together to offer solidarity and support for genocide survivors and their families and to commemorate the genocide.
 They have also taken steps to pursue justice against suspected perpetrators to ensure they can be held accountable for their actions.

 Professor Régine King talks about what she envisions justice to mean in the aftermath of the genocide.